tomas347/FasterCrypt_docs/README.md

 The GPU and CPU iterations will be considered two different competitions, running parallel to each other.

-You can enroll your team until the deadline 15th May 2022
+You can enrol your team until the deadline 15th June 2022

 The enrollment form is available here -> https://forms.gle/Nb1CJsk6G2fvyugn6